 - Having a safe place to learn where students can focus on their own successes and challenges without distractions or fear.

 - A flexible school schedule, which allows for more quality time as a family and extracurricular activities in and out of your home.

 - Countless opportunities for socialization, including clubs, outings, and virtual campuses like K12-powered schools’ K12 Zone, where students can make friends, participate in events, and uncover new hobbies.

 - A supportive network of other online learning families in which parents can share tips and tricks and get advice for the academic journey.

 If your family decides to move forward with online school, one adult should be present to serve as the Learning Coach (LC).
 The time required for the LC will depend on the grade level and other factors that are unique to your child.
 Thankfully, with more and more companies offering flexible work-from-home options, many parents have found that online school can be quite compatible with their work schedule.

 Start looking at what programs are available in your region to discover the best options and to begin the enrollment process.
 K12’s website gives you the option to search for an online program using your ZIP code and child’s grade level.
 From there, you can start the enrollment process, get questions answered, and find out other requirements to set up your home for online learning.
 Just like any other public-school transfer, you’ll be asked to gather some important documents, and depending on the school, this could include a birth certificate, proof of residence, and immunization records.

-Also, do not withdraw your student from their current school before their enrollment in a new school is complete.
-Doing so could lead to reports of truancy since it won’t appear as if your child is enrolled anywhere.
+It’s important to note that you should not withdraw your child from their current school before their enrollment in a new school is complete.
+Doing so could lead to reports of truancy if it appears that your child is not enrolled anywhere.